spacetelescope/jwst/docs/jwst/introduction.rst

 This document provides instructions on running the JWST Science Calibration Pipeline (referred to as "the pipeline") and individual pipeline steps.

+Multiple pipeline modules are used for different stages of processing and for different JWST observing modes.
+The modules are broken into 3 stages:

+ - Stage 1: Detector-level corrections and ramp fitting for individual exposures
+ - Stage 2: Instrument-mode calibrations for individual exposures
+ - Stage 3: Combining data from multiple exposures within an observation

+Stage 1 corrections are applied nearly universally for all instruments and modes.
-Pipeline modules are available for detector-level (stage 1) processing of data from all observing modes, stage 2 processing for imaging and spectroscopic modes, and stage 3 processing for imaging, spectroscopic, coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observations (TSO).
+Stage 2 is divided into separate modules for imaging and spectroscopic modes.
+Stage 3 is divided into five separate modules for imaging, spectroscopic, coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observation (TSO) modes.

-Stage 1 processing consists of detector-level corrections that must be performed on a group-by-group basis before ramp fitting is applied.
-The output of stage 1 processing is a countrate image per exposure or per integration for some modes.
-Details of this pipeline can be found at :ref:`stage1-flow`.
+Details of all the pipeline modules can be found at :ref:`pipelines`.

-Stage 2 processing consists of additional corrections and calibrations to produce fully calibrated exposures.
-The details differ for imaging and spectroscopic exposures, and there are some corrections that are unique to certain instruments or modes.
-Details are at :ref:`stage2-imaging-flow` and :ref:`stage2-spectroscopic-flow`.

-Stage 3 processing consists of routines that work with multiple exposures and in most cases produce some kind of combined product.
-There are dedicated (and unique) pipeline modules for stage 3 processing of imaging, spectroscopic, coronagraphic, AMI, and TSO observations.
-Details of each are available at
-:ref:`stage3-imaging-flow`,
-:ref:`stage3-spectroscopic-flow`,
-:ref:`stage3-coron-flow`,
-:ref:`stage3-ami-flow`, and
-:ref:`stage3-tso-flow`.

 The remainder of this document discusses pipeline configuration files and gives examples of running pipelines as a whole or in individual steps.